10 Ways to Overcome Imposter Syndrome as a Translator

-Imposter syndrome is a silent battle many translators face—feeling like a fraud, doubting their skills, and fearing they’ll be “exposed.”
+Imposter syndrome is a silent battle many translators face.
+It’s when we feel like frauds, doubting our skills, and fearing we’ll be “exposed.”
+But this feeling is normal.
 Even experienced professionals struggle with this!

 What is Imposter Syndrome for Translators?

-Imposter syndrome is a persistent feeling of self-doubt, even when you have the skills and experience to succeed.
-You might think:
+Imposter syndrome is a persistent feeling of self-doubt, even when we have the skills and experience to succeed.
+We tend to think:

 ✅ “I’m not a real translator.”